-BBR

-LAGAGA

-E

-BBR The Franklin County Sanitary Engineering - Timberlake Water System has prepared the following report to provide information to you, the consumer, on the quality of our drinking water.
+The Franklin County Sanitary Engineering - Timberlake Water System has prepared the following report to provide information to you, the consumer, on the quality of our drinking water.
 Included within this report is general health information, water quality test results, how to participate in decisions concerning your drinking water and water system contacts.
 The Franklin County Sanitary Engineering - Timberlake Water System operates a 300,000 gallon per day ground water filtration plant.
-This operates a 300,000 gallon per day ground water filtration plant.
 This treatment plant as well as the on-site Timberlake well field fulfills the needs of the Timberlake and Harrisburg communities.
-The plant and well field produced 18.714 million gallons of water in 2018.
+The plant and well field produced 17.261 million gallons of water in 2020.
 Susceptibility Analysis: This assessment indicated Timberlake Water system source of drinking water has a low susceptibility to contamination.
 This means under current existing conditions the likelihood of the aquifer becoming contaminated is low.

-To obtain a copy of the Source Water Assessment report the direct link is, http://wwwapp.epa.ohio.gov/gis/swpa/OH2501812.pdf.
+To obtain a copy of the Source Water Assessment report Please contact Franklin County Sanitary Enginerring at (614) 525-3940.

-LISTED BELOW IS INFORMATION ON THOSE CONTAMINANTS THAT WERE FOUND IN THE FRANKLIN COUNTY SANITARY ENGINEERING - TIMBERLAKE WATER SYSTEM DRINKING WATER.
+LISTED BELOW IS INFORMATION ON THOSE CONTAMINANTS THAT WERE FOUND IN THE FRANKLIN COUNTY SANITARY ENGINEERING - TIMBERLAKE WATER SYSTEM DRINKING WATER